ghc-proposals/ghc-proposals/proposals/0000-template.rst

 *e.g.* they can be cheaper but insufficient, or better but too expensive.
 Or something else.

-The PR discussion often raises other potential designs, they should be added to this section.
-And, similarly, if the proposed change specification changes significantly, the old one should be listed in this section.
+The PR discussion often raises other potential designs, and they should be added to this section.
+Similarly, if the proposed change specification changes significantly, the old one should be listed in this section.